EV Chargers and Installation | Which? Trusted Trader

 Yes.

-Our engineers will complete the initial setup and pairing of the charger app with the charge point itself as this is considered as part of the installation.
+Our engineers will complete the initial setup and pairing of the charger app via Wi Fi or 3G (depending on the product) with the charge point itself as this is considered as part of the installation.

 Which chargers are compatible with solar panels and battery storage?